rdkcentral/rdkb-halif-test-ethsw/README.md

 ## Description

-This repository contains the Unit Test Suites (L1) for EthSw `HAL`.
+This repository contains the Unit Test Suites (L1) for EthSW `HAL`.

 ## Reference Documents